 This was the third consultation phase with the Mount Roskill community on this proposal to ensure pedestrian improvements are designed in partnership with the community.

 We have created a public feedback report which summarises the feedback received, details Auckland Transport’s response to the feedback and explains the outcome of consultation.

-Auckland Transport will be in touch with schools, residents and local businesses once we have confirmed the construction timeline which we anticipate from late 2019 to early 2020.
-We will work closely with the community to mitigate disruption as much as possible and ensure advance notice is given.
+Auckland Transport will do its best to keep in touch with schools, residents and local businesses about the construction that is being done in different phases.
+We will work with the community to mitigate disruption as much as possible, weather permitting.